-For many business owners, forming a corporation or LLC is a rite of passage that makes you “official.”
-Forming a business entity can be helpful in some situations, but it’s important to understand what it does and doesn’t do for you.
+Many people think forming a corporation or LLC makes you “official.”
+It can be helpful, but it’s important to understand what it does and doesn’t do for you.

-As is the case with general rules, there are exceptions.
+As is the case with general rules, there are exceptions to when you can’t be held personally liable.
 This is especially true when you’re personally doing the work.

 Example of Personal Liability Even with a Corporation